-B2B sales: The peril of generic 'unique value propositions'
+B2B sales: The peril of generic 'unique value propositions'by

 If you were foolish enough to listen to some B2B marketers and agencies, you might conclude that the simple act of developing a generic “unique value proposition” for your organisation would somehow automatically make you more relevant to your prospective customers.